grafana/thema/docs/go-mapping.md

 Making CUE files available from Go is typically a two-step process: first, you load the raw files from disk - as we've done above - which performs basic processing and validation, and results in [`[]*build.Instance`](https://pkg.go.dev/cuelang.org/go@v0.4.0/cue/build#Instance).
 These instances must then be loaded into a [`cue.Context`](https://pkg.go.dev/cuelang.org/go@v0.4.0/cue#Context) - the top-level container for the graph of values maintained by CUE's runtime. (`cue.Context` is very different from stdlib Go [context](https://pkg.go.dev/context) - it has nothing to do with timeouts or cancellation.)

-This matters for how we create our lineage builder because higher-level Thema operations over lineages and schemas are built from lower-level CUE operations over [cue.Values](https://pkg.go.dev/cuelang.org/go@v0.4.0/cue#Value).
+This matters for how we create our lineage factory because higher-level Thema operations over lineages and schemas are built from lower-level CUE operations over [cue.Values](https://pkg.go.dev/cuelang.org/go@v0.4.0/cue#Value).
 All the Go types Thema provides are largely just handles pointing to some particular `cue.Value`.
-And the whole point of a lineage builder is to create a canonical place where

-To work properly, those values all have be in the same universe/runtime/`cue.Context`.
-It's the responsibility of the author of the Go program that calls the lineage builder we're now creating to ensure the same `cue.Context` is used everywhere.
-That "author" will be us in the next tutorial when we start using this lineage builder we're now creating - but ofr now Let's create one, then build our `[]*build.Instance` into the `cue.Context` universe, resulting in a useful thing: a `cue.Value`.
+To work properly, those `cue.Value`s all have be in the same universe/runtime/`cue.Context`.
+Let's create one, then build our `[]*build.Instance` into the `cue.Context` universe, resulting in a useful thing: a `cue.Value`.

 ```go
 package example